-Magister is a roguelike game I started developing some years ago.
+Magister is a roguelike game I started developing many years ago.
 I like roguelikes (especially Stone Soup and Moria) because they are fun and direct.
-They contain no loading screens, no cutscenes, no time-wasting animations; they focus always on gameplay, which is what games are really about.
+They focus always on gameplay, which is what games are about.

-This particular game is meant to provide denser tactical play than other roguelikes, and I hope it will avoid some of the tedious elements common to CRPG.
-Inventory management, for instance, can produce interesting tactical challenges, but often it devolves into irritating busywork.
+This particular roguelike is meant to provide denser tactical play than others, and I hope it will avoid some of the tedious elements common to CRPG.
+Inventory management, for instance, can produce interesting tactical challenges, but it often devolves into irritating busywork.
 The level grind appeals even less.
-With Magister, I hope to exercise the player's imagination, not their patience.

 Magister will be free, and at some point the code will be made open source.
-Current builds target Windows, but the game is written for portability, so other platforms may be supported.
 The project is somewhat more than half complete; a recent build is pictured here:

 As often happens in roguelike projects, the work is now in extended hibernation.
 Check back in a few years?